Cosmos

 The Restaked delegators ratio depicted in the graph above represents all ATOM stakers compounding their rewards, whether manually or automatically.

-By activating auto-compounding, ATOM delegators secure a guaranteed increase in net yields through the regular replenishment of their total stake.
+By putting ATOM received from staking back into staking you can amplify the compounding effect and boost your overall results.
 Thus, the base staking APR can be increased by up to 1,3%, aligned with the actual staking APR of around 14% per annum.

 The automated method is possible with the Authz module, a legitimate component of the Cosmos SDK , which can be integrated into cryptocurrency wallets that support ATOM.